 - understanding the mechanism of brand and customer loyalty within the specific business

 The expertise of data scientists might cost the business really much to the point of being cost-prohibitive, especially to smaller businesses that might need augmented analytics services.

 The McKinsey Global Institute stated that data scientists’ shortage in the U.S. would translate into vacancies for 250000 data scientists by 2024.

 But even under removing this limiting obstacle off the job market, data scientists would still need considerable time to meet all the business requirements due to lack of expertise within specific business sectors.

-Data analytics that has practical business application, thus, requires the business experts for providing assistance to data scientists.
-Overall, looking deeper into augmented data analytics as the domain of data scientists’ work, we can confidently assume that the lion's share of scientists’ work time is devoted to collecting and managing data while about 20% of data scientists’ remaining time is allocated to finding and extracting valuable insights.
+Data analytics that has practical business application, thus, requires business experts for providing assistance to data scientists.
+Overall, looking deeper into augmented data analytics as to the domain of data scientists’ work, we can confidently assume that the lion's share of scientists’ work time is devoted to collecting and managing data while about 20% of data scientists’ remaining time is allocated to finding and extracting valuable insights.

 The main goal of augmented analytics is to flip this proportion in favor of generating insights and automate the process of collecting and managing data.
-This way, data scientists can avoid time allocation disproportion by saving data scientists’ tons of time on data collection, preparation and management.
+This way, data scientists can avoid time allocation disproportion by saving data scientists tons of time on data collection, preparation, and management.